bf2fc6cc711aee1a0c2a/kas-installer/README.md

 *Only with `SSO_PROVIDER_TYPE=redhat_sso` and `REDHAT_SSO_HOSTNAME=sso.redhat.com` (production)*

+See the [Running the UI wiki page](https://github.com/bf2fc6cc711aee1a0c2a/kas-installer/wiki/Running-the-UI) for more detailed instructions.

 Local instances of the [app-services-ui](https://github.com/redhat-developer/app-services-ui), [kas-ui](https://github.com/bf2fc6cc711aee1a0c2a/kas-ui), and [kafka-ui](https://github.com/bf2fc6cc711aee1a0c2a/kafka-ui)
 may be run locally by using the `ui/install.sh` script.
 Running the UI installation will start three containers using